peterkhe1999/CheatSheet/OSCP/README.md

 => We can only extract passwords if we are running Mimikatz as Administrator (or higher) and have the **SeDebugPrivilege** access right enabled, which grants us the ability to debug not only processes we own, but also all other users' processes.

-We can also elevate our privileges to the SYSTEM account with tools like **PsExec** or the built-in Mimikatz **token elevation function**.
+We can elevate our privileges to the SYSTEM account with tools like **PsExec** or the built-in Mimikatz **token elevation function**.
 The token elevation function requires the **SeImpersonatePrivilege** access right to work, but all local administrators have it by default.

 ```bat
 mimikatz.exe